gecos-lab/DomStudioLineaments/README.md

 # DomStudioLineaments
 @ 2023 by Andrea Bistacchi & Stefano Casiraghi, distributed under the GNU AGPL v3.0 license.

-Function used for the analysis of lineaments imported as SHP files
+Function used for the analysis of lineaments imported as SHP files, derived from [DonStudioFacets](https://github.com/gecos-lab/DomStudioLineaments).

 Last update 2023/04/19